RomanDataLab/Research_of_Spain_Festivals/README.md

 - Data mining, data cleaning, data preparation, data manipulation with Python
 - Data vizualisation with QGIS and Grasshopper using dynamic maps
 - Calendar-making from csv in Grasshopper, data distribution by dates
+- Some festivals in tiny rural areas provide the sufficient part of local budget
+- A lot of festivals have similar scenario and even name (Feria de Abril, Corpus Cristi, Sant Joan, Romeria, Carnaval, etc)
+- Commercial music festivals have higher KPI than public-funded
 ## Key takeaways
 - by 2022 there is around 1000 festivals in Spain performed yearly
 - festivals in Spain have categories that correlate with state and local subventions: Interes Internacional, Interes National, Interes Local